 policies and procedures meet or exceed current recommendations.

 Our desire is that nothing (safety, health, money, etc…) will hinder our campers and

 guests from the life-changing power of the Gospel.

 Our Current Policies

 This includes cleanliness, food service, food storage, and more.
 We are grateful for our well-educated kitchen staff that have enabled us to easily pass our annual inspections.
-We are presently serving food cafeteria style and for family events - family style.
+Food has been adjusted to be served cafeteria style.

 Hand Washing – All of our campers and staff are required to wash their hands before meals.
-In addition, we have hand sanitizer available in each cabin and building.
+During the summer there will be additional hand washing stations available.